yavin-dev/framework/CONTRIBUTING.md

 ## How to work with this project locally

 1. Selecting a Feature / Issue to which you wish to contribute
-1. Fork the master repo.
+1. Fork the main repo.
 1. Add a comment in the given issue to let our team know your intentions.
 1. Use the GitHub issue to converse regarding requirements.